What to feed degus

-- Constant access to clean drinking water from a drinking bottle.
-Without water degus become seriously ill.
-Check the water bottle daily for leaks and/or blockages.
-Change their water regularly and clean the bottle and nozzle thoroughly to avoid contamination.
+- Drinking water - degus need constant access to clean drinking water from a drinking bottle.
+Check the water bottle for leaks or blockages every day.
+Also, change their water regularly and clean the bottle and nozzle thoroughly.

-- If you can¿t buy specific degu nuggets you can provide your degus with guinea pig or chinchilla nuggets, as long as these do not contain molasses.
-Foods formulated for other species such as rabbits, hamsters and gerbils are not suitable for degus, neither are chinchilla mixes that contain dried fruit.
+If you can't buy specific degu nuggets, you can give your degus guinea pig or chinchilla nuggets, as long as they don't contain molasses (degus are prone to Type 2 diabetes, so need a diet that's low in sugar and fat).
+Foods formulated for other species, such as rabbits, hamsters and gerbils, aren't suitable for degus, and neither are chinchilla mixes that contain dried fruit.

-- A diet which is low in sugar and fat.
-Degus are prone to type two diabetes.
-Never feed guinea pig or chinchilla pellets that contain molasses to degus as these are very high in sugar.
-Many fruits can be high in sugar and should not be given to degus.
-Some vegetables for example carrot, sweet potato, beetroot and parsnips can also be high in sugar, so should only be given in very small pieces as an occasional treat.
-Be wary of commercial treat products as these can also be too sugary.
+Many fruits can be high in sugar, so don't give these to your degus.
+Some vegetables - such as carrot, sweet potato, beetroot and parsnips - can also be high in sugar, so should only be given in very small pieces as an occasional treat.
+Be wary of commercial treat products, as these can also be too sugary.

-- To have new foods introduced gradually to avoid causing any stomach upsets.
+Always introduce any new foods gradually to avoid causing any stomach upsets.